College Factual by our College Data Analytics Team

 2nd Most Popular In MD

 University of Maryland - College Park is one of the best schools in the country for getting a degree in geological & earth sciences.
-UMCP is a fairly large public university located in the suburb of College Park.
-A Best Colleges rank of #42 out of 2,217 schools nationwide means UMCP is a great university overall.
+UMCP is a very large public university located in the large suburb of College Park.
+A Best Colleges rank of #42 out of 2,217 colleges nationwide means UMCP is a great university overall.

-There were about 26 geological & earth sciences students who graduated with this degree at UMCP in the most recent year we have data available.
+There were approximately 23 geological & earth sciences students who graduated with this degree at UMCP in the most recent data year.

 More information about a degree in geological & earth sciences from University of Maryland - College Park